 Setting financial goals can be intimidating, whether you’ve been in business for years or just a few months.
 You need to get a clear picture of your current finances 🖼, while also taking time to dream about your future. 💭

 At Relay, our mission is to help you understand exactly what you’re earning, spending, and saving — because if you don’t know your numbers, it can seem impossible to achieve your goals.
 The truth is, the number one reason that small businesses fail is that they simply run out of money, so in this article, we’ll take you through the steps of setting clear goals and avoiding common cash flow pitfalls.

 What is a business financial goal?

 Business financial goals are specific objectives related to your company’s revenue, savings, profit margin, and other key metrics.
 They can be long-term or short-term, but at minimum, small business owners should prioritize goal-setting on an annual basis.

 Why financial goals matter for your business

 Running a business without financial goals is like driving a car without a destination in mind.
 If you don’t have a plan, you can easily run out of gas ⛽️ — AKA, cash.

 But what if you create a business budget every month?
 Budgets help you understand where your money is going and how much you need for each month.
 It’s a great start and goes a long way — but budgets aren’t always enough on their own to put you on the path to success. 💫

 For example, if you don’t have a savings goal, you might bring in just enough revenue to pay your bills.
-That could put you in a tricky situation if one of your clients is late with a payment and you don’t have enough money to cover those expenses.
+That could put you in a tricky situation if one of your clients is late with a payment and you don’t have enough cash on hand to cover those expenses.